 The benefits of debt financing are that you don’t have to give up any ownership in your company, and you can get the funds you need without having to go through a lengthy equity-raising process.
 However, the downside is that you will have to repay the loan with interest, which can prove costly and eat into your profits.

 Of course, you don’t have to go down the conventional route.
-Other types of small business financing available include:
+Here are additional funding routes to consider:

 More resources: